StephenDRoberts/TraderJoes/readme.md

 Trader Joe's is a simple text based game based off Drug Wars.
+This was my first game made in Ruby during my graduate training.

 The aim is to buy/sell goods to make a profit by the end of the period (initially set to 10 days).
 After the 10th day your total balance is returned which indicates your score.